Xabi Alonso shaping new Real Madrid on Liverpool return

 Mbappe is in sensational form, continuing his resurgence from the second half of last season.

-The French forward, who missed a penalty last season at Anfield as Real lost 2-0, has 18 goals across all competitions already this season while adding pressing to his game at the behest of Alonso.
+The French forward, who missed a penalty last season at Anfield as Real lost 2-0, has 18 goals across all competitions already this term while adding pressing to his game at the behest of Alonso.

 The Spaniard wants to make his Anfield return an unhappy one for the hosts and prove his Real machine can compete for major silverware again as they continue to fit his mould.